joshuacc/sleepless-eye/notes/overview.md

 - **Setting:** 1890s Chicago, around the time of the World's Fair, with some scenes at other times and places
 - **Tone:** Pulpy steampunk thriller, but with moments of numinous awe and horror
 - **Prose style:** Descriptive, but not overly so.
 The focus is on action and dialogue.
 Aiming for somewhere between the styles of Orson Scott Card, Ursula K. Le Guin and H. P. Lovecraft.
+- **Dialog style:** It should evoke the time period, but not to the point of difficulty for modern readers.

+## Concept

+Like Batman and Robin if Batman was a religious visionary young woman like Joan of Arc (Clare), and Robin was a slightly curmudgeonly, and very skeptical Jesuit priest (Fr.
+Tobias) who is not afraid to use his fists.

+It is primarily set in 1890s Chicago during the world fair.
+The villains are a fictionalized version of HH Holmes, who in addition to being murderous, also has a connection to the demonic and to steampunk technology which allows him to make people into demon-possessed cyborgs, and Aurora, a former childhood friend of Clare’s.

+Clare and Aurora’s fathers were both involved in a spiritualist secret society which ultimately touched the demonic.
+Clare goes around Chicago fighting crime in disguise, armed with skills in martial arts and technology developed by a fictionalized Nicola Tesla.

+Clare’s alter-ego becomes known as a “devil” because of the dark cloak she wears and the electrical fire effect she can produce with it, as well as the electrical burns left by the sticks she fights with (an electrical stick similar to a cattle prod).

 ## Inspirations